alexec/www.alexecollins.com/source/2015-01-17-elastic-search-in-a-box-with-docker.html.md

 Putting The Application Into A Container
 ---
 We want to put the application into a Docker container.
-Spring Boot can create a standalone jar to put it into the container, so add this plugin to the `pom.xml`:
+Spring Boot can create a standalone jar to put it into a container, so add this plugin to the `pom.xml`:

 ~~~xml
 <plugin>